 IDS1054 – Introduction to Research in the Liberal Arts and Sciences – 1 credit hour

-This course will help students find research opportunities and acquire research skills.
-Topics covered will include formulating research questions, drafting project proposals, cultivating professional relationships with faculty, presenting at conferences, and getting published.
-Students will also engage with the wider research community through laboratory tours, visits to archives and special collections, faculty guest speakers, and Q&A sessions with experienced undergraduate researchers.
+This course will help students acquire research skills and access research opportunities.
+Topics covered will include formulating research questions, evaluating sources, accessing university resources, cultivating professional relationships with faculty, presenting at conferences, and drafting project proposals.
+Students will also engage with the wider research community at UF through visits to archives and special collections, laboratory tours, and conversations with faculty guest speakers and experienced undergraduate researchers.

 IHS1100 – Introduction to the Pre-Health Process – 1 credit hour